act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 ## Expectation

-One of the following is true for each test target:
+For each test target, one of the following is true:

 - **Global**: the test target is a [global state or property][global]; or
 - **Semantic Role**: the test target is an [inherited][], [supported][], or [required][] [state][] or [property][] of the [semantic role][] of the element on which the test target is specified; or